yea-hung/draw_a_dag/README.md

 draw_a_dag(nodes,arrows,node_colors)
 ```

-Unfortunately, the underlying function does not work with cair_pdf().
+Unfortunately, the underlying function does not work with cairo_pdf().
 To export to PDF, use the *DiagrammeRsvg* and *rsvg* packages:

 ```r
 rsvg_pdf(charToRaw(export_svg(draw_a_dag(nodes,arrows,node_colors))),'example.pdf')